alexmarsian/UNSW-iGEM-2018/SearchREADME.txt

 From the parts returned by a search, users can look up the parts in the registry for more detail.
 Currently the tool only returns the name (BBa ID) of parts that meet the user-specified search criteria.

+Before running the search.py file you need to build the xml file using build.py

 Set Up:

-Download the cleaned_file.xml file and place it in a folder.
-Download the search.py file and place it in the same folder.
+Download the search.py file and place it in the same folder as the build.py and associated files.
 The tool runs using python 3, making use of the argparse and lxml modules.
 To install python 3, go here: https://www.python.org/downloads/ Other methods of installation are available: https://realpython.com/installing-python/